 Key West Aquarium

-Located in Key West’s famous Mallory Square, the Key West Aquarium is an interactive attraction that’s perfect for all ages!
+Located in Key West’s famous Mallory Square, the Key West Aquarium is an interactive indoor attraction that’s perfect for all ages!
 Given that Key West is home to the third largest barrier reef in the world (and the largest in North America), our aquarium is the perfect place to see and learn about the fascinating marine life of the Florida Keys!
 From jellyfish and hermit crabs to stingrays and sea turtles, get up close and personal with a variety of beautiful sea creatures and spend some time learning about the underwater world beneath the surface.
 Guests can enjoy interactive conservation talks as well as animal feedings.
 The aquarium’s touch tank features conchs, sea stars, sea urchins, giant hermit crabs and horseshoe crabs.
-Guests also have the unique opportunity to meet live sharks and stingrays.
+During rainy days, guests also have the unique opportunity to meet live sharks and stingrays indoors.
 A couple of fun facts: our aquarium was Key West’s first tourist attraction and also the world’s first open air museum.

 Truman Little White House